durkdev/DROP/DOCS/DESIGN/honour_system.md

  Example:
  ```
-  The large mud troll lunges at your attempting to bite you!
+  The large mud troll lunges, attempting to bite you!
    How do you defend?
    > by ducking out of the way
    How will you determine if "ducking out of the way" is successful?